talos-rit/commander/README.md

 After testing, exit the screen session by typing `Ctrl+A` then `K` then `Y`.

 ## Known issues
-Some devices have trouble using pySide interface due to pyQT.
+Some devices have trouble using PySide interface due to QT installation issues.
 Currently we don't have a fix for resolving Qt but we suggest switching to other interfaces.